VPN Less Amazon S3 File Gateway

 Share files with colleagues, customers, and partners

 Share files with colleagues, customers, and partners Sending emails with multiple attachments has been the norm for years when sending files to colleagues or business partners.
 However, sharing a folder has never been easy with email attachments.
 Sharing large files was impossible and blocked by email services.
 When S3 File Gateway was an on-premise solution with no file sharing capability, the native Amazon S3 behind S3 File Gateway made it easier to share files and folders over the Internet because every file and folder has a "web link" by default.
-AWS S3 has the building blocks for file sharing, and S3 storage is enterprise-ready by default.
-All we need is a user-friendly, easy-to-use, yet secure file sharing solution that can take advantage of S3's capabilities.

 Benefits